IEarnSolo/scrollboxcounter/README.md

 - **Show Game Chat Message**: Enable or disable the game chat message when receiving a clue scroll box

 ![Plugin configuration panel](config.png)

+## Contributing
+Contributions are welcome!
+If you have suggestions or improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/thelaakes/scrollboxcounter).